-Bake for 45-50 minutes, or until the top has turned a nice golden brown color and a long, thin tester inserted into the center of the loaf comes out clean.
-If the top of the bread has browned before the middle is finished baking, place an aluminum foil "tent" over top of the loaf and continue to bake until the middle is done.
+- Bake for 65-75 minutes, or until the top has turned a nice golden brown color and a long, thin tester inserted into the center of the loaf comes out clean.
+If the top of the bread is browning too quickly ahead of the bread being done, place an aluminum foil "tent" over top of the loaf around the 35-40 minute mark and continue to bake until the middle is done.

-Once done, remove pan from the oven and place the bread still in the pan on a wire rack to cool for at least 10-15 minutes.
-Use a knife to loosen the edges of the bread and carefully invert to remove to a wire rack to cool completely.
-Cut into slices once cooled (earlier could cause exceptionally crumbly slices).
+- Once done, remove the pan from the oven and place the bread still in the pan on a wire rack to cool for at least 20 minutes.
+Use a paring knife or thin spatula to gently loosen the edges of the bread from the pan, then carefully remove the bread to a wire rack to cool completely before slicing, serving, and storing.